fcsiba/BlindSight/README.md

 The dlib library, maintained by Davis King, contains our implementation of “deep metric learning” which is used to construct our face embeddings used for the actual recognition process.

 The face_recognition  library, created by Adam Geitgey, wraps around dlib’s facial recognition functionality, making it easier to work with.

+# Installation
+* Python 3.6.8 |Anaconda custom (64-bit)
+* GCC 4.2.1 Compatible Clang 4.0.1

+We used Mac OS X to run our project.
+You must have conda installed in order to start the installation.
+To know more about installing Conda, visit this [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html).

+Once conda is installed, run the following code,

+    conda create -n retinanet python=3.6 anaconda

+It will install Python3.6 and all the required packages for retinanet.
+Next, activate the virtual environment you just created.

+    source activate retinanet

+The following imported libraries were used in this project.
+You can use pip to manually install each library on your PC,

+    import re
+    from bs4 import BeautifulSoup
+    import requests
+    from sys import byteorder
+    from array import array
+    from struct import pack
+    import pyaudio
+    import wave
+    from gtts import gTTS
+    from pygame import mixer # Load the required library import threading
+    from imageai.Detection import ObjectDetection
+    import os
+    import collections
+    from PIL import Image
+    import pytesseract
+    import argparse
+    import cv2
+    import os
+    from __main__ import *
+    import face_recognition
+    import argparse
+    import pickle
+    import cv2
+    import sys
+    from gtts import gTTS
+    import urllib.request
+    import requests
+    import base64
+    try:
+        from PIL import Image
+    except ImportError:
+        import Image
+    import pytesseract
+    import base64
+    import requests
+    import cv2
+    import numpy as np
+    from keras.models import load_model
+    import sys
+    import warnings
+    import tensorflow as tf
+    from keras.backend.tensorflow_backend import set_session
+    from pydub import AudioSegment
+    from pydub.playback import play
+    from imutils import paths
+    import face_recognition
+    import argparse
+    import pickle
+    import cv2
+    import os
+    import shutil

+Once installed, you need to download the two models we used,
+* RetinaNet for ObjectDetection - Place it inside the **BlindSight/** folder as 'resnet50_coco_best_v2.0.1.h5' | [Download Now](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/resnet50_coco_best_v2.0.1.h5)
+* Emotion Recognition - Place it inside the **face-recognition-opencv/** folder as 'model_5-49-0.62.hdf5'

+Once stored, you can run BlindSight.py file to start the code.
+Face Detection requires a model (needs stored faces) - you will need to use the BlindSight.py's 'save' command to record and save faces.

+After that, use encode_faces.py to create a model and place it in the **face-recognition-opencv/** folder as 'encodings.pickle' using Python's pickle library.

+Now, your code is capable of recognizing the stored faces.
+You can store more faces for better recognition.

+Commands Implemented
+* Object Recognition
+* Face Recognition + Emotions Detection
+* Text Recognition
+* Recording Notes (Voice to Text and vice versa)
+* Reading Headlines